conversant/adlibs/README.md

     </tr>  </tbody>
 </table>

+    <a name="module_jsonp"></a>

+## jsonp ⇒ <code>Object</code>
 Perform a cross domain request via JSONP.
 Provides the same interface as xhr.js.
 The request is made by appending a 'callback' parameter to the request url,  and it is expected that the server will respond with the content wrapped in  a function call using the provided value of the callback parameter.
 If callbackFn isn't defined, a unique name will be generated.

 **Returns**: <code>Object</code> - Returns object with send function
 <table>